-In this workshop Public Recordings offers ways and means of making that promote shared agency.
-Over five days, participants will explore practical elements and systems from some of our recent performance projects.
-Through physical practice, sound-making, listening, writing, and reflection, we will articulate tensions between different conceptions of collectivity and explore how they migrate across art forms.
+In this workshop Public Recordings offers a site to research ways and means of making that promote shared agency and authorship.
+Participants will explore practical elements and systems borrowed from some of our recent performance projects that approach common issues of group work.
+Through physical practice, sound-making, listening, writing, and reflection, we will articulate tensions between different conceptions of collectivity and explore how they migrate across art forms and processes.

-Inspired by “Popular Education” philosophy, What’s Collective? seeks to emphasize the lived experience of participants as the catalyst for shared understandings to emerge.
-Beginning with a reading of Jo Freedman’s text “The Tyranny of Structurelessness”, What’s Collective? provides a space to consider how group processes can produce positive outcomes–– inside and outside of art.
+Inspired by “Popular Education” philosophy, What’s Collective? seeks to emphasize the lived experience of participants as the catalyst for shared insights.
+Beginning with a reading of Jo Freeman’s text “The Tyranny of Structurelessness”, What’s Collective? provides a space to consider how group processes can produce positive outcomes–– inside and outside of art.

 The workshop can be offered in two different formats: a weeklong daily class (3h/day) or a 1-2 day symposium (6h/day).

 Co-designed and facilitated by Liz Peterson, Evan Webber, and Christopher Willes.
 A project by Public Recordings.
 Developed with the support of the Milieux Institute / LePARC and The Centre for Expanded Poetics at Concordia University.
 Photographs: Christopher Willes.